 It didn’t mean that I had to get into a completely different business idea; it could have just been something as simple as instead of promoting this person’s course as an affiliate, promote another person’s course as an affiliate.

 For this whole period, probably around 2013, when I was really struggling and failing; I should have easily been able to find success just doing something else.
 But I was so married to this one single campaign that I was running that I just didn’t want to let it go, I didn’t want to accept the failure and move on to a new campaign.

 This is a problem that many new marketers struggle with, and it is probably one of the most common issues within this industry and, most likely, business in general.

 Change your mindset; there is no such thing as failure

-So even for all of the ad campaigns of mine that completely bombed, it helped me build up a framework in my mind that helped me become successful later on.
+So, for all of the ad campaigns of mine that completely bombed, they helped me to build a framework in my mind that has helped me become more successful later on.

 I can look back on things that didn’t work out and dissect it, and say, “okay, here’s why it didn’t work out“.